Deanelle/deanelle/README.md

-Introducing Myself 👋
+Howdy 👋

-Hello, I'm Deanelle.
+I'm Deanelle.
 Data professional with expertise in data analysis and reporting, machine learning, database design and data modeling.

 - Building machine learning algorithms using python
 - Querying data using SQL